 And around the same time the Kelley Foundation stepped up its giving, L.A. welcomed another entrant into its philanthropic ranks—the Davyd Whaley Foundation.
 According to its representatives, the foundation was launched to fill an "overlooked gap" in L.A.'s art philanthropy.
 While the city boasted an "ever-expanding" visual arts scene, the foundation argued that "some things have not kept pace with this growth and that is support of a certain population of individual artists working in Southern California."

 Bottom line, here?
 It takes more than mega-gifts and private museums to build a sustainable international art capital.
-By boosting its total grant budget by 60 percent in three short years, the Michael Kelly Foundation for the Arts has positioned itself as an emerging player in an L.A. funding ecosystem that is increasingly inclusive, diffused, and eager to support "hard-to-fund" work.
+By boosting its total grant budget by 60 percent in three short years, the Mike Kelley Foundation for the Arts has positioned itself as an emerging player in an L.A. funding ecosystem that is increasingly inclusive, diffused, and eager to support "hard-to-fund" work.

 Check out the full list of Artist Project Grant winners here.